Ficool

 "Welcome Afterpartee!
 First time dying?"

-Removing the hand I felt the odd texture before looking at who it was.
+Instinctively pulling the hand away, I felt the silky texture before turning around to look at who it was.

-A tall black Panther, whith what seemed like overtly large smile.
-He wore an apron with a bowl of icecream and a folded hat with the same symbols.
+A tall black Panther, with an overtly large smile.
+He wore an apron with a bowl of ice cream and a folded hat with the same symbols.

-I couldn't even find a smidge of shock in myself at the talking black Panther.
+Yet I couldn't even find a smidge of shock in myself at what I was seeing.
 Only a stacking feeling of confusion.

 "Come try some ice cream at Peanut's Big 'N Smalls.
 First scoop's free for first-timers."